-- Investment opportunities: We will offer local real estate investors and residents within view of the rail lines the ability to profit from the project with ability to purchase high yield project shares (minimum 15% ROI per year)
+- Investment opportunities: We will offer local real estate investors and residents within view of the rail lines the ability to profit from the project, through high yield project shares offering a superior return on investment.

-- Provide environmental and technological leadership to Quebec, Canada, North America and the rest of the world
+- Leadership: This project will provide environmental and technological leadership to Quebec, Canada, North America and inspire the rest of the world

 A map of the routes for proposed Phases I to III is available below

 Working with its network of private and public investors, GPEKS is able to provide 100% of the funding required for the inital phases I and II of this project.